googleapis/google-cloud-java/generation/new_client/README.md

 - [`destination_name`](#advanced-options)
 - [`distribution_name`](#advanced-options)

+### Accessing the generated PR

+The workflow automatically creates a PR for you.
+Once the workflow has run successfully, you can check the action logs and see the **last line** of the _"Push to branch and create PR"_ step to find a link to the generated pull request.

 ## Prerequisites (for GH action and local environment)

 ### Ensure no Release Please "snapshot" pull request open